 There is pretty much everything is in this match and how I felt afterward I was so blown up but like I said it was one of the best matches of my career and I can’t wait to see it on TV and I think anyone that is a fan of wrestling should tune in and watch Lucha Underground on Wednesday and watch that match or watch it on Youtube or something later at least.”

 What do you foresee for Johnny Mundo & Lucha Underground heading into the next season and beyond?

-Was there anything you’d like to promote, share or make fans aware of?
+Was there anything Johnny Mundo like to promote, share or make fans aware of?

 “Follow me on twitter on @TheRealMorrison and I now have an Instagram @JohnHennigan.
-I just finished my last day of pick up, as I mentioned for a movie, I wrote produced and stared in called Boone the Bounty Hunter.
+I just finished my last day of pick up, as I mentioned for a movie, I wrote, produced and starred in.
+It’s called Boone the Bounty Hunter.
 When is it going to be finished?
-I don’t know but just make sure to check that out and if you want any more information about working out go to http://outofyourmindfitness.com/ order out of your mind fitness it is an awesome program, I’ve gotten nothing but really good feedback on it.
-There are 6 DVD’s, the books, a training log or you could go to the apple store or itunes store and download the phone app.”
+I don’t know but just make sure to check that out and if you want any more information about working out to go to http://outofyourmindfitness.com/ order out of your mind fitness it is an awesome program, I’ve gotten nothing but really good feedback on it.
+There are 6 DVDs, the books, and a training log.
+Or you could go to the apple store or iTunes store and download the phone app.”